sammyguy/HumanActRecognition/README.md

 Both the data sets 'test_data' and 'train_data' were row-binded and melted down to form the tidy data set called 'data'.
 The final output is created using write.table() in the form of a text file called 'tinydata.txt'.

-All further comments will be included in the remarks section in the R-script.
+More detailed explanations and comments are included in the remarks section in the R-script.